 top of page

-Eloisa-Fleur is an expressive artist and collaborator, known for her unique, captivating violin performances both on stage and in the recording studio.
+Eloisa-Fleur is an expressive artist and collaborator, known for her captivating violin performances both on stage and in the recording studio.
+She is founder and co-Artistic Director of the pioneering string orchestra 12 Ensemble.

-Eloisa-Fleur has lead sessions for film scores including Jonny Greenwood’s Spencer, and The Power of the Dog, Mica Levi’s Oscar-norminated Jackie and Bobby Krlic's Midsommer to name a few.
-She also features on Radiohead's album A Moon Shaped Pool, Franck Ocean's album Blonde, The Smile’s A Light for Attracting Attention, and Thom Yorke's Anima and Suspiria soundtrack.
+In the studio, Eloisa-Fleur has led sessions for film scores including Jonny Greenwood’s Spencer and The Power of the Dog, Mica Levi’s Oscar-nominated Jackie and Bobby Krlic's Midsommer.
+She also features on Radiohead's album A Moon Shaped Pool, Nick Cave and Warren Ellis’ Carnage, The Smile’s Wall of Eyes, and Daughter’s Stereo Mind Game.

 bottom of page